The microscopic role of deformation in the dynamics of soft colloids

-We report in Fig.~\ref{fig:Panel1}(b) the self-intermediate scattering functions $F_{s}(\vec{q}^{*},t)$ at the wavevector $q^{*}$, corresponding to the maximum of the static structure factor, for different packing fractions $\zeta$ and a fixed value of amplitude of the Hertzian potential $U=1000$.
-The associated relaxation time $\tau_{\alpha}$, reported in Fig.~\ref{fig:Panel1}(c), clearly displays a slowing down of the dynamics up to $\zeta=\zeta_R\approx 0.9$ after which the system relaxes faster, indicating melting upon compression, which is found at all studied $U$ values.
-A reentrant behaviour of the dynamics has already been observed in 3D hertzian spheres\cite{berthier2010increasing} and in simulations of single-chain nanoparticles\cite{verso2016tunable}, and here confirmed for 2D hertzian disks, as reported in the SI.
-Although reentrant melting occurs both in EPR and in Hertzian disks (HZD), its mechanism is very different in the two cases: HZD do this by overlapping, while EPR through particle deformation which is accompanied by the accumulation of internal stresses.
-This difference is encoded in the shape of $F_{s}(\vec{q}^{*},t)$, which is described by the shape parameter $\beta$ (see Methods): the decay of $F_{s}(\vec{q}^{*},t)$ has always a stretched exponential form ($\beta <1$) for Hertzian disks (see discussion in SI and Fig.~\ref{fig:S8}), while for EPR, at $\zeta\gtrsim \zeta_R$ it becomes faster than exponential ($\beta >1$) as shown in Fig.\ref{fig:Panel1}(d).
-This indicates the onset of a compressed relaxation of the density auto-correlation functions and is found for all studied values of $U$.
-However, the value of $\beta$ strongly depends on the softness of the polymer rings and on $\zeta$ and we do not observe it approaching a limiting value in the studied $\zeta$-range, as instead found for HZD (see inset of Fig.~\ref{fig:S8}(a)).
+We report in Fig.~\ref{fig:Panel1}(b) the self-intermediate scattering functions $F_{s}(q^{*},t)$ at the wavenumber $q^{*}$, corresponding to the maximum of the static structure factor, for different packing fractions $\zeta$ and a fixed value of the amplitude of the Hertzian potential $U=1000$.
+The associated relaxation time $\tau_{\alpha}$, shown in Fig.~\ref{fig:Panel1}(c), at first increases, indicating a slowing down of the dynamics up to $\zeta=\zeta_R\approx 0.9$.
+Above this packing fraction, the system becomes faster, due to melting upon compression, for all studied $U$ values.
+Such a reentrant behavior was already observed for 3D Hertzian spheres~\cite{berthier2010increasing} and in simulations of single-chain nanoparticles~\cite{verso2016tunable}, and here confirmed for 2D Hertzian disks (HZD), as reported in the SI.
+Although reentrant melting occurs both in EPR and in HZD, its mechanism is very different in the two cases: HZD do this by overlapping, while EPR through particle deformation which is accompanied by the accumulation of internal stresses.
+This difference is encoded in the shape of $F_{s}(q^{*},t)$, which is described by the shape parameter $\beta$ defined in Eq.~\ref{eq:fitbeta}: the decay of $F_{s}(q^{*},t)$ has always a stretched exponential form ($\beta <1$) for HZD as also shown in Fig.~S2, while for EPR it becomes faster than exponential ($\beta >1$) for $\zeta\gtrsim \zeta_R$, as shown in Fig.\ref{fig:Panel1}(d).
+This signals the onset of a compressed exponential relaxation of the density auto-correlation functions that is found for all studied $U$ (see Fig.~S3) with $\beta$ values strongly dependent on softness and on $\zeta$.